Tommy Miller: Sheffield Wednesday

 Upon completing the signing of Miller for Sheffield Wednesday manager Brian Laws commented, "I have made it clear that we need to add experience to our squad and Tommy certainly fits the bill.
 He also has the ability to go with that experience and a massive drive to succeed.
 I am delighted to welcome him to the club".
 Miller signed a two-year contract.
-Previously in December 2001, Sheffield Wednesday made an approach for Miller but rejected by Ispwich Town as Manager Joe Royle wanted to keep Miller.
+Previously in December 2001, Sheffield Wednesday made an approach for Miller but rejected by Ipswich Town as Manager Joe Royle wanted to keep Miller.
 On 15 August 2009, Miller made his debut for the club in a 1–1 draw against Peterborough United.
 He scored his first goal in a 2–2 draw at Deepdale against Preston North End.
 Later on the season, Brian Laws left the club after being sacked and went on to take up a Burnley in the Premier League and was succeeded by Alan Irvine.
 Also, Sheffield Wednesday was relegated on the final game of the season after drawing 2–2 with Crystal Palace.

 At the beginning of the 2010–11 season, Miller changed his squad number from 6 to 8.
 He was named PFA Fans' Player of the Month in League One for October 2010, pipping teammate Nicky Weaver to the award.

 On 10 May 2011, Sheffield Wednesday released Miller from his contract.
 After his release, Miller hit back on Irvine successor Gary Megson for forcing him out of the club and claims that Megson made Miller a promise for a new contract but Megson changed his mind.